retry51776/notes/psychlogy/parent.md

 > > Make sure feedback system works, parent's job is regulate feedback, not be feedback itself.
 >
 > > Acknowledge progress, praise child's solution.
 >
+> > Tantrum is child in survive mode.
+>
 > Self-esteem is self trust; Children must develop them-self, not given to children`we can help CHILD develop them-self`.

+> The whole chapter 3 child order, root cause is parent demand/response; If there is already GOOD CHILD, the other most likely different is because parent no longer has same response as FIRST GOOD CHILD. `or parent's demand changed`

+# Games
+- Toddler Telephone `use kids tell other parent message`